Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Selected consequences for the example problems

 Then the computation of tangents and normals to $\dom K_\textup{bop}$ requires the computation of tangents and normals to the graph of the normal cone mapping $z\mapsto \widehat N_{\Gamma(z_1)}(z_2)$, but that is a well-known topic in variational analysis nowadays, see e.g.\ \cite{GfrererOutrata2016a,GfrererOutrata2016b} for the case where $G$ does not depend on $z_1$ and \cite{BenkoGfrererOutrata2020,GfrererOutrata2020} for the more general situation.
 These findings require twice continuous differentiability of $g$ and $G$.
+Let us note that the considerations in \cite{AdamHenrionOutrata2018} are based on this representation of $\gph\Psi$.

-Notions of explicit B-, S-, and M-stationarity type for \eqref{eq:BOP} turn out to equal B-, S-, and M-stationarity associated with the complementarity-constrained problem \eqref{eq:BOPref} under reasonable qualification conditions, see e.g.\ \cite{Ye2005} for an overview again.
+Notions of explicit B-, S-, and M-stationarity type for \eqref{eq:BOP} turn out to equal B-, S-, and M-stationarity associated with the complementarity-constrained problem \eqref{eq:BOPref} and provide necessary optimality conditions in the presence of reasonable qualification conditions like MPCC-NNAMCQ and MPCC-LICQ which we already mention in \cref{sec:MFVC_consequences}.
+Let us note that, due to the special structure of \eqref{eq:BOPref}, both constraint qualifications are likely to fail if $K_\textup{bop}$ is not singleton-valued at the reference point, see \cite[Section~3]{GfrererYe2017}.